nixworks/public/news/2015/08/13/README.md

 ##### 2015 Baghdad market truck bomb
 ### [A truck bombing in Baghdad, Iraq kills at least 76 people and wounds 212 others.
 Islamic State of Iraq and the Levant claims responsibility for the attack. ](/news/2015/08/13/a-truck-bombing-in-baghdad-iraq-kills-at-least-76-people-and-wounds-212-others-islamic-state-of-iraq-and-the-levant-claims-responsibility.md)
-_Context: ISIL, 2015 Baghdad market truck bomb, Iraq War (2014-present), Baghdad, Iraq_
+_Context: Iraq, 2015 Baghdad market truck bomb, Baghdad, Iraq War (2014-present), ISIL_

 ##### Solid Energy
 ### [The New Zealand government-owned, coal-mining company, Solid Energy, goes into temporary voluntary administration, asking creditors to freeze most of its debt. ](/news/2015/08/13/the-new-zealand-government-owned-coal-mining-company-solid-energy-goes-into-temporary-voluntary-administration-asking-creditors-to-freez.md)